 The spread of COVID-19 has drastically altered the world in a short amount of time, upending the lives of millions of people and putting the global economy at a standstill.
 Startups have not been spared.
 While startups are often nimble organizations able to adjust to conditions like virtual work easier than large companies, they are more at risk from economic downturn and market volatility.
 At Blu, our partners have experience leading companies through tumultuous periods spanning the past few decades, such as the burst of the dot-com bubble in 1999, the September 11 attacks in 2001, and the 2008 global financial crisis.
-We asked the principals at Blu to provide their insights on what companies can be doing now to ensure they survive the current crisis.
+We asked the partners at Blu to provide their insights on what companies can be doing now to ensure they survive the current crisis.

 From our discussions, we drew five major actions that startups should take now to ensure their success in the future.